Part 2: Objects and Properties

 The From City Database method inserts the city using a centroid for the city area.
 If you need an exact location, use the Search by Address method or the following procedure.

-Move Place1 by Clicking on the 2D Graphics Window
+Moving Place1 by clicking the 2D Graphics window

-When you have a Facilty (), Place () or Target () object's properties open and you are on the Basic - Position page, you can move the object to a desired location by clicking on the 2D Graphics window.
-Move Place 1 () to the top let corner of the building where a sensor is located.
+When you have a Facility (), Place () or Target () object's properties open and you are on the Basic - Position page, you can move the object to a desired location by clicking on the 2D Graphics window.
+Move Place 1 () to the top-left corner of the building where a sensor is located.

 1. Bring the 2D Graphics window to the front.